By: Heather Keys

 Next up, let’s head to the tranquil mountain town of Kusatsu, located in Gunma Prefecture, Japan.
 This quaint spot is renowned for its traditional Japanese onsen experience.
 Here’s why Kusatsu should be on your wellness travel list:

-- Yubatake: Yubatake is a field of bubbling hot spring water—this natural hot water flows into the town’s public baths and ryokans (traditional Japanese inns), infusing them with Kusatsu’s revered healing waters.
-Day or night, the sight of Yubatake, with its steam clouds and wooden structures, is quite the spectacle.
+• Yubatake: Yubatake is a field of bubbling hot spring water—this natural hot water flows into the town’s public baths and ryokans (traditional Japanese inns), infusing them with Kusatsu’s revered healing waters.

-- Classic Onsen Experience: In Kusatsu, you can dive deep into traditional Japanese onsen culture.
-The town is dotted with numerous public baths and ryokans where you can soak in mineral-rich waters believed to have health benefits.
-From indoor and outdoor baths to foot baths, there’s a variety of experiences to choose from.
+• Classic Onsen Experience: In Kusatsu, you can dive deep into traditional Japanese onsen culture.
+The town has numerous public baths and ryokans where you can soak in mineral-rich waters believed to have health benefits.

 Kusatsu’s charm is amplified by its beautiful surroundings.
 Based in the green mountains of Gunma Prefecture, the area offers plenty of opportunities for leisurely strolls, hiking, and exploration.
 The combination of nature’s tranquility and the healing properties of the hot springs creates a holistic wellness experience.